shawea/blueGrass/README.md

 - http://intothearctic.gp
 - http://www.google.com/nexus

 For example, we can animate a div/section after loading.
-But the key to blueGrass is that it is hard to do nice UI in .js views, here the views are HTML.
+But the key to blueGrass is that it is hard to do nice UI in .js views, here the views are HTML DOM, not .js emited.

 Since you are here, you agree to the AAL license :-), here you go: http://raw.github.com/shawea/blueGrass/master/blueGrass/blueGrass.js
 Yes this is all functions we have to make patterns work.
 You do have to learn how to use them.